Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Causal Structure

 The solution $L(t)$ is given by Eq.~\eqref{eq:Lsol}.
 The spacetime trajectory of the matter surface is thus given by $\gamma = \left(t, L(t), \theta_0, \phi_0\right)$, where $\phi_0$ and $\theta_0$ indicate an arbitrary point on $\mathbb{S}^2$, which is irrelevant for the following.
 Consider now an observer, sitting at $x = x_{obs} > x_{out}$ at $t = -t_{obs}$ on the matter surface.
 Obviously, $x_{obs} = L(-t_{obs})$ is required to satisfy this condition.
 The observer stays at this radius and watches the matter collapsing.
 We can now ask: Does he touch the matter surface ever again?
 To answer this question, we need to solve the equation

-As we defined $t_{obs}$ by the condition $L(-t_{obs}) = x_{obs}$, this is certainly one solution of this equation.
-As further $L(-t) = L(t)$, also $t_{obs}$ satisfies this equation, which is then the second and last possible solutions.
+As we define $t_{obs}$ by the condition $L(-t_{obs}) = x_{obs}$, this is certainly one solution of this equation.
+As further $L(-t) = L(t)$, the value $t_{obs}$ also satisfies this equation, which then gives the second and last possible solutions.
 For completeness, it is